saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 #### Run on Sauce Labs Virtual Machines

-Now all you need to do is
+Now all you need to do is run the command in terminal:

 ```